Machine Learning and Transformers for Thyroid Carcinoma Diagnosis: A Review: Future research directions

+\textbf{(i) \Acf{FL}:} \acs{FL} has gained traction in healthcare applications due to its capacity to enhance patient data privacy across different healthcare settings \cite{himeur2023federated}.
+The influence of environmental factors on human health, which can subsequently impact economic stability, is substantial.
+An increase in the incidence of thyroid gland disorders has been observed across diverse populations. \ac{ML} plays a crucial role in addressing such health issues by leveraging collected data to train models capable of foreseeing severe health conditions.
+Considering the critical need for maintaining the confidentiality of patient information among various health institutions, \ac{FL} stands out as an optimal framework for these purposes.
+Lee et al. \cite{lee2021federated} conducted a study comparing the effectiveness of FL with five traditional DL techniques in analyzing and detecting {\ac{TC}}.

-2mm \textbf{(e) \Acf{PS}: } Accurately identifying and segmenting objects with varied and intersecting features continues to be a significant hurdle, especially in the medical field.
-To tackle this issue, several scholars have developed holistic and unified segmentation methods \cite{liu2019nuclei,elharrouss2021panoptic}.
+\textbf{(e) \Acf{PS}: } Accurately identifying and segmenting objects with varied and intersecting features continues to be a significant hurdle, especially in the medical field.
+To tackle this issue, several scholars have developed holistic and unified segmentation methods \cite{elharrouss2021panoptic}.
 Panoptic segmentation has received considerable attention, merging the principles of instance and semantic segmentation to detect and delineate objects efficiently.
-Semantic segmentation involves the classification of each pixel into distinct categories, whereas instance segmentation focuses on delineating individual object instances. \ac{AI} has been applied to this framework through either supervised or unsupervised instance segmentation learning techniques, making it highly applicable to medical scenarios.
-The effectiveness of this integration in medical contexts has been highlighted in research works like \cite{yu2020deep,cai2020panoptic}.
+Semantic segmentation involves the classification of each pixel into distinct categories, whereas instance segmentation focuses on delineating individual object instances. \ac{AI} has been applied to this framework through either supervised or unsupervised instance segmentation learning techniques, making it highly applicable to medical scenarios \cite{yu2020deep}.